 If, for whatever reasons, the Caregivers can no longer care for the dog while she is in the breeding program, she is to be immediately returned to the Breeders.

-After the dog has completed the breeding program outlined above, she will be spayed at the Caregivers expense and the Breeders will then transfer ownership of the dog into the Caregivers names.
+After the dog has completed the breeding program outlined above, she will be spayed at the Caregivers expense and the Breeder will then transfer ownership of the dog into the Caregivers names.

 We have a program at Cooperslane Kennel.